Omni-Libraries/omni-authify/docs/usage/fastapi.md

 ## ⚙️ Configure .env file

-To use Omni-Authify in to your FastAPI project, You have to store provider-related credentials in an .env file to include Facebook, GitHub and/or any other OAuth providers.
+To use Omni-Authify in to your FastAPI project, You have to store provider-related credentials in an .env file to include Facebook, GitHub, Google and/or any other OAuth providers.

 ### **.env file**